onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

 **Context**
 ===========
 ONAP may be deployed in different contexts depending on your requirements.
-The recommended installation for Amsterdam Release is currently based on OpenStack.
+The recommended installation for Amsterdam Release is currently based on OpenStack HEAT Template.

-Using the Amsterdam Release installer, ONAP components may be deployed in a single tenant or multiple tenants.
+Using the Amsterdam HEAT Template installer, ONAP can be deployed in a single tenant or multiple tenants.
 One tenant for all the components except DCAE, and another tenant dedicated to the DCAE components.

-The VNFs managed by ONAP may be deployed in different OpenStack tenants or based on top of VMware based infrastructure (cf MultiCloud project).
+The VNFs managed by ONAP may be deployed in different OpenStack tenants or based on top of VMware based infrastructure.
+For details, refer :ref:`to MultiCloud project<index-multicloud>`.

-The current installation is based on the single tenant deployment (all the ONAP components will be hosted in a unique tenant) with DCAE componntes deployed in High Availability mode.
+The current installation is based on the single tenant deployment (all the ONAP components will be hosted in a unique tenant) with DCAE components deployed in High Availability mode.

-The installation requires some manual taks to setup the DCAE components.
+The installation requires some manual tasks to setup the DCAE components.

 **Requirements**
 ================